 Arctic Lake Emissions in a Warming World (MS ’20)

-For fun, Nancy competes in club-level ultimate frisbee tournaments and was a head coach for the UA Women’s Ultimate team from 2016-2018.
+For fun, Nancy competes in club-level ultimate frisbee tournaments and has been a head coach for high school and college-level ultimate teams since 2016.
 When she’s not chasing a piece of plastic around a field, she finds time to travel widely, drink good coffee, and be outdoors.

 Her work has been supported by the NSF GRFP, the UC Berkeley Graduate Opportunity Program Master’s Fellowship, and Graduate Student Research opportunities at LBL and UC Berkeley.